Customer Success Stories

-With Altium Designer and Concord Pro on the cloud-based Altium 365 platform, our mechanical engineers can comment, view projects and the Bill of Materials in real-time with our electrical engineers,” adds Knauff.
+With Altium Designer and the cloud-based Altium 365 platform, our mechanical engineers can comment, view projects and the Bill of Materials in real-time with our electrical engineers,” adds Knauff.

 More robust technology has been equally beneficial to SODAQ’s clients.
 “We used to only be able to show clients flat board designs.
 With Altium 365 via a simple web link, we can show our clients 3D models, which is much easier for our clients to visualize.”

 “We’re working on some exciting new technology tracking animals and vehicles as well as localizing information for warehouses, and Altium will be helping us every step of the way.”